AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/unused-signals.md

 ## Bericht zu nicht verwendeten Signalen

-Ein Signal sind Informationen von Ihrer Website, die in [!DNL Audience Manager] Form [von Schlüsselwertpaaren (z.](../../reference/key-value-pairs-explained.md) B. `color=blue, price>100, gender=female`usw.) weitergegeben werden.
+A signal is information from your website passed in to [!DNL Audience Manager] in the form of [key-value pairs](../../reference/key-value-pairs-explained.md) (e.g., `color=blue, price>100, gender=female`, etc.).

 Nicht verwendete Signale bestehen aus Daten, die Sie erfassen, aber keiner Eigenschaft zugeordnet wurden.
-Der [!UICONTROL Unused Signals] Bericht zeigt Daten in einer Tabelle nach Datum, Schlüssel, Wert und Häufigkeit an.
-Alle nicht zugeordneten Signale, die an einem Tag [!DNL Audience Manager] an mindestens 100 Tagen übergeben wurden, qualifizieren sich für den [!UICONTROL Unused Signals] Bericht.
+The [!UICONTROL Unused Signals] report shows data in a table by date, key, value, and frequency count.
+Any unmapped signal passed in to [!DNL Audience Manager] at least 100 times in a day qualifies for the [!UICONTROL Unused Signals] report.

 Lesen Sie diesen Bericht, um verwaiste Signale zu identifizieren, die neuen oder vorhandenen Eigenschaften zugeordnet werden können.